-Structu Iral Points Allocated Points 2.1 Structure meets all barrier-free requirements both externally and internally Entire building meets all ADA requirements except Restrooms, Stage access and signage.
+Structu ıral Points Allocated Points 2.1 Structure meets all barrier-free requirements both externally and internally Entire building meets all ADA requirements except Restrooms, Stage access and signage.
 15 10 2.2 Roofs appear sound, have positive drainage, and are weather tight The roofs over the entire building require replacement.
 15 4 2.3 Foundations are strong and stable with no observable cracks Foundations are in good condition with no observable cracks.
 10 9 2.4 Exterior and interior walls have sufficient expansion joints and are free of deterioration Exterior and interior walls are in good condition, have sufficient control joints, and are free from deterioration.
-Expansion joints are provide 10 ded and are in 8 fair condition.
+Expansion joints are prov 10 vided and are in 8 fair condition.
 2.5 Entrances and exits are located so as to permit efficient student traffic flow Exits are properly located to allow safe egress from the building.
-10 8 2.6 Building ''envelope'' generally provides for energy conservation (see criteria) Building envelope meets minimum energy conservation requirements.
-10 6 2.7 Structure is free of friable asbestos and toxic materials The building was constructed in 1991 and is reported to be free of asbestos.
-10 10 2.8 Interior walls permit sufficient flexibility for a variety of class sizes Flexible partition walls have been provided between Classrooms and allow for a variety of class sizes.
-10 10 Mecha nical/Electrical Points Allocated Points 2.9 Adequate light sources are well maintained, and properly placed and are not subject to overheating Light sources are well maintained, easily accessible and not subject to overheating.
-15 12 2.10 Internal water supply is adequate with sufficient pressure to meet health and safety requirements Water pressure was measured at 70 PSI.
-15 14 2.11 Each teaching/learning area has adequate convenient wall outlets, phone and computer cabling for technology applications Classrooms are not equipped with adequate receptacles.
-Classrooms are equipped with adequate cabling for technology applications.
-15 8

-2.12 Electrical controls are safely protected with disconnect switches easily accessible
+10 8 2.6 Building "envelope" generally provides for energy conservation (see criteria) Building envelope meets minimum energy requirements.
+10 8 2.7 Structure is free of friable asbestos and toxic materials 10 10 2.8 Interior walls permit sufficient flexibility for a variety of class sizes Flexible partition walls have been provided between Classrooms and allow for a variety of class sizes.
+10 10 Mecha nical/Electrical Points Allocated Points 2.9 Adequate light sources are well maintained, and properly placed and are not subject to overheating Light sources are well maintained, properly placed and are not subject to overheating.
+15 12 2.10 Internal water supply is adequate with sufficient pressure to meet health and safety requirements The water pressure was measured at 75 PSI.
+15 14 2.11 Each teaching/learning area has adequate convenient wall outlets , phone and computer cabling for technology applications Computer cabling is adeqauetly installed throughout the school.
+There is an inadequate amount of wall outlets in teaching and learning 15 g areas.
+8 2.12 Electrical controls are safely protected with disconnect switches easily accessible 10 8

-Electrical controls are safely protected from student access and are easily accessible.
+Electrical controls are properly installed and easily accessible.

-TOTAL - Structural and Mechanical Features 200 143 Hose bibs are provided on all sides of the building.
-2.18 Exterior water supply is sufficient and available for normal usage 5 4 Each classroom is equipped with an intercommunication system that allows two way communication between the office and instruction al areas.
+TOTAL - Structural and Mechanical Features 200 145 Hose bibbs are provided on all sides of the building.
+2.18 Exterior water supply is sufficient and available for normal usage 5 4 An intercommunication system is installed and working as designed.
 2.17 Intercommunication system consists of a central unit that allows dependable two-way communication between the office and instructional areas 10 8 Fire alarm system devices are properly installed and maintained.
 2.16 Fire alarms, smoke detectors, and sprinkler systems are properly maintained and meet requirements 10 6 The roof drains are adequate in number and placement.
 There are floor drains in the mechanical rooms.
 2.15 Drainage systems are properly maintained and meet requirements 10 8 The number and size of Restrooms do not meet requirements.
 2.14 Number and size of restrooms meet requirements 10 4 Drinking fountains are not adequate in number and placement, but meet ADA requirements.
-Drinking fountains are properly maintained 1.
+Drinking fountains are properly maintained.
 2.13 Drinking fountains are adequate in number and placement, and are properly maintained including provisions for the disabled 10 6